 According to news reports, the Arizona governor Fife Symington, and Phoenix mayor Skip Rimsa seemed to treat the reports as a joke or hoax, but City of Phoenix Councilwoman Frances Barwood requested an inquiry into the event.
 The US Weather Bureau had not launched any balloons that night.
 Both Davis Monthan AFB and Luke AFB denied doing any aircraft testing that night.
 Some news had reported that Luke had sent F16s to check out the Lights, which was later denied.
 One witness reported that the Lights had hovered over the Palo Verde Nuclear Generating Station located west of Phoenix.

-According to MUFON, (Mutual UFO Network) the world's oldest and largest UFO investigative organization, prior to 1969, commercial airline pilots routinely reported UFO sightings to Project Blue Book, and this may have been true of the Phoenix lights, but after 1969, Project Blue Book closed and the FAA had issued a code of silence.
+According to MUFON, (Mutual UFO Network), the world's oldest and largest UFO investigative organization, commercial airline pilots routinely reported UFO sightings to Project Blue Book prior to 1969, and this may have been true of the Phoenix lights.
+After 1969, however, Project Blue Book closed, and the FAA issued a code of silence.
 One reason given for this was that pilots might be perceived as having psychological issues, which would mean the loss of their jobs.

 One noted Ufologist (not cited) has researched that most UFO or unidentified object sightings occur in the United States in New Mexico, Arizona, and Nevada because of their connection to weapons of mass destruction.
 I don't have empirical data to support his claim, but he might have a valid observation.